 This year's session of the Commission on the Status of Women started on Monday, 14 March, and will end on Friday, 25 March, in a hybrid format, with side and parallel events being held remotely.
-Representatives of United Nations Member States, other United Nations entities, and ECOSOC-accredited non-governmental organizations from all regions of the world participate each year to the session.
+Representatives of United Nations Member States, other United Nations entities, and ECOSOC-accredited non-governmental organizations from all regions of the world participate each year in the session.

 As its established practice, the Commission adopts multi-year programmes of work to evaluate progress.
-It also makes recommendations—in the form of negotiated agreed conclusions on a priority theme—in connection to the the implementation of the Platform for Action.
+It also makes recommendations—in the form of negotiated agreed conclusions on a priority theme—in connection to the implementation of the Platform for Action.
 Similarly, the Commission also contributes to the follow-up to the 2030 Agenda for Sustainable Development with the aim of accelerating the realization of gender equality, and the empowerment of women and girls.

 At each session, among other things, the Commission:

-- Convenes a ministerial segment to ensure high-level engagement, and the visibility of the deliberations of the Commission
+- Convenes a ministerial segment to ensure high-level engagement and the visibility of the deliberations of the Commission

-- Engages in a general discussion on the status of gender equality, identifying goals achieved and efforts under way
+- Engages in a general discussion on the status of gender equality, identifying goals achieved and efforts underway

 - Convenes interactive expert panel discussions on initiatives taken to accelerate gender equality